chrisdmacrae/.config/README.md

 You can use the quick-install method, by running the relevant command for your system.

-If you want to customize the script for your needs, download the relevant script for your operating system and then follow [configuration](#Configuration).
+If you want to customize the script for your needs, then follow [configuration](#Configuration).

 ### Windows